A-Nama/cluetho/README.md

 # CLUETHO

-Welcome to **Cluetho**, a Tkinter-powered digital spin on the classic board game *Cluedo* — made with love, logic, and just a pinch of dramatic flair.
+Welcome to **Cluetho**, a Tkinter-powered digital spin on the classic board game *Cluedo*, made with love..

 ---